kdevb0x/passgen/hosted/README.md

-Package hosted implements the server side  environment for quikpwm.
+Package hosted implements the server side  environment for passgen.